-Seek legislative amendments to G.S. §143B-1400 et seq. to define "Multi-Line Telephone System" (or MLTS) and to provide for the regulation of MLTS, to be consistent with the State's authority as well as federal law and FCC rules, upon the effective date of federal law.
+Amend state law (G.S. §143B-1400 et seq.) to define "Multi-Line Telephone System" (or MLTS) and to provide for the regulation of MLTS, to be consistent with the State's authority as well as federal law and FCC rules, upon the effective date of federal law.